Courses Descriptions 2024

 Leader: Val Sandeman, Carole Maher

-Wine Appreciation – Introduction (FDW03b)
+Wine Appreciation – Introduction (FDW03c)

 This course will be a happy/tasty/educational blend of art and science, a repeat of the introductory course run previously.

 Many people who take this class may want to continue to more advanced wine studies.
-Karen’s two other continuing classes are full and unlikely to have places for newcomers so she encourages participants in this Intro class to subsequently form their own advanced classes for wine and food matching and winery visits.
+Karen’s two other continuing classes are full and unlikely to have places for newcomers so she encourages participants in this introductory class to subsequently form their own advanced classes for wine and food matching and winery visits.
 Karen is happy to advise.

 Where: private residence, Eltham